 In light of the high field strengths that can be produced by WPT systems, there is the potential for interference to communications signals operating in nearby bands.
 A determination of the required characteristics of WPT RF signals must be based on studies of potential interference from WPT to other services.
 Such studies and the resultant determination of characteristics must be completed prior to the designation or assignment of frequencies for WPT.

 Figures 15 and 16 show the WPT spectrum designated or under considerations in Japan and assigned in Korea [1].
+Additional spectrum may also be used for WPT, pursuant to Recommendations ITU-R SM.2110 ‘Guidance on frequency ranges for operation of non-beam wireless power transmission for electric vehicles’ and SM.2129 ‘Guidance on frequency ranges for operation of non-beam wireless power transmission systems for mobile and portable devices.’
 Spectrum sharing studies should be performed between the concerned systems with WPT systems to clarify the availability of coexistence.
-Some WPT equipment are classified into ISM equipment which shall not cause harmful nor claim protection from other stations.
+Some WPT equipment are classified into ISM equipment which shall not cause harmful interference nor claim protection from other stations.
 Table 17 shows spectrum use of incumbent wireless systems below 1.6 MHz, which should be considered in impact studies for WPT systems for EVs.

 TABLE 17